 The table of the Eucharist also beckons us to partake in His fruits in a very real way.
 It unites us with Him and one another.
 It gives us a foretaste, and we long for that full vintage found in the New Creation.
 In longing, we also have assurance, the Spirit is working, growing us, and growing the church.
 We wait eagerly for the feast.
 We hunger for it, and for Him, and we will be filled.

 *I’d love to see pictures or hear about your at home date night!
-Tell me about it in the comments or send a picture to email@example.com and I’ll share it in blogs to come.
+Tell me about it in the comments or send a picture to email@example.com and I’ll share it on our social media outlets.